phaserjs/phaser/README.md

 <a name="change-log"></a>
 ## Change Log

-Version 2.2.2 - "Alkindar" - in development
+The current stable version of Phaser is 2.2.2 "Alkindar" released: in-dev

 ### New Features